Mx-CrystalJ/IP1-The-Mental-Mountain-Hub/README.md

   - [Acknowledgements](#acknowledgements)

-<p align="right"><a href="#astronauts-for-autism">Back To Top</a></p>
+<p align="right"><a href="#the-mental-mountain-hub">Back To Top</a></p>

 ## Project Outline

-The Mental Mountain Hub is a fictional organisation dedicated to the support of autistic children and their families, with a primary focus on education and learning during weekly guided sessions.
-The page developed as part of this project documents the organisation's safeguarding policies and practices whilst offering information, support and contact options for children and parents alike.
+The Mental Mountain Hub is a fictional organisation dedicated to the support of bettering the mental health of society members, focusing on providing a free guide to obtaining good mental health and regonising common signs.
+The page I created takes advantage of the idea that natrure is calming and a great way to turn looking after yoursef into a constant habit.

-The final deliverable as well as fulfilling the content requirements is responsive to modern device standards, adheres to accessibility requirements and is aesthetically pleasing with a focus on the needs and well-being of in the intended end-user.
+The final deployment fufils the requirements through responsive to modern device standards, adheres to accessibility requirements and is aesthetically pleasing with a focus on the needs and well-being of in the intended end-user.

 ### Key Objectives